ystoneman/aws-random-utils/README.md

 # aws-random-utils
-Where I keep some random automations for stuff in AWS
+Where I keep some random automations for stuff in AWS, like Rekognition and App Config.